 Ask about emergency room visits, hospitalizations, supplemental use of oxygen, use of inhalers and other medications, risk of exposure to allergens, etc.

-NOTE: Since a driver must be alert at all times, any change in mental state is in direct conflict with highway safety.
-Even the slightest impairment in respiratory function under emergency conditions (when greater oxygen supply is necessary for performance) may be detrimental to safe driving.

 Kidney disease, dialysis

-Ask about the degree and stability of renal impairment, ability to maintain treatment schedules, and the

-presence and status of any co-existing diseases.
+Ask about the degree and stability of renal impairment, ability to maintain treatment schedules, and the presence and status of any co-existing diseases.

-REMEMBER: If the driver is on dialysis, he/she cannot drive.

 Digestive problems